Table of Contents

 Salary raises during your career fall in a very narrow range, usually 2-5%.
 Companies do this for a variety of reasons, including aligning their budgeting and accounting, maintaining pay differences for positions within the company, and knowing that most people are afraid to counter for more.
 Notice that none of these are based on paying someone for the value they bring to a company.

-Well, as I mentioned before, most employers budget room into their initial offers, which means if you accepted, you would be getting paid less than you could.
+Well, as I mentioned before, most employers budget room into their initial offers, which means you would be getting paid less than you could if you accepted an initial offer.
 So make sure you ask, or you may be leaving money on the table.
 An employer may say no to your counter, but that’s the worst of it.
 Be professional and courteous in your dealings and your employer will treat you the same.

 Provide a Solution to the Negotiation